 The Biggest Difference Between Full Slates and Short Slates: Correlation

 A key factor in making GPP lineups in any sport is the tradeoff between correlation and projection.
-Simply put, the stronger the positive correlation is between teammates, the more willing you should be to sacrifice your lineup’s median projection in favor of increasing its’ correlation.
+Simply put, the stronger the positive correlation is between teammates, the more willing you should be to sacrifice your lineup’s median projection in favor of increasing its correlation.
 In NFL DFS, there is strong positive correlation between a quarterback and his wide receivers, so you should usually prioritize your quarterback’s wide receiver over a different wide receiver at the same price, even if his median projection is a little bit lower.
-In MLB DFS, there is strong positive correlation between hitters on the same team so you should usually prioritize the shortstop from a team where you have four other hitters instead of a different shortstop that projects a little bit higher.
+In MLB DFS, there is strong positive correlation between hitters on the same team, so you should usually prioritize the shortstop from a team where you have four other hitters instead of a different shortstop that projects a little bit higher.
 Conversely, in MMA DFS, there is a strong negative correlation between opposing fighters, so you shouldn’t normally roster them in the same lineup even if it increases your median projection.

 NBA DFS is different than most other sports for several reasons.
 One of them is that the positive correlation that exists between teammates isn’t as strong as it is in other sports.
-When you have a full slate of games to choose players from, you’ll normally be better off prioritizing your lineup’s projection over correlation.
+When you have a full slate of games to choose from, you’ll normally be better off prioritizing your lineup’s projection over correlation.
 If you think about a basketball game compared to a football game, you can see why this is.
 In football, for example, all passes are coming from the same player (the quarterback).
-Any pass caught by a team’s wide receiver results in points for the receiver and the quarterback.
+Any pass caught by a wide receiver results in points for the receiver and the quarterback.
 In basketball, this isn’t the case.
 The point guard is typically going to lead the team in assists, but there will be a lot of unassisted baskets that are scored over the course of a game.
-There are also other players that will get assists.
+There are also other players who will get assists.
 Whereas a quarterback will be responsible for about 100 percent of his team’s completed passes, the leader in assists on a basketball team may account for something like 60 percent of the team’s assists in that game (and remember, there isn’t even an assist on every basket).
 So, because the correlation is relatively weak, you will normally be better off choosing the best players without considering positive correlation.

 Josh Engleman’s NBA DFS Strategy How To Win On Short Slates